Updated: Oct 25

 1/3 cup water

 Salt and freshly ground pepper

 ¾ cup fresh grated parmesan cheese

 Brown ground beef and 1 clove minced garlic in hot skillet.
-When lightly browned, remove from heat.
-Pour pan's contents into a large bowl.
-Add the ricotta, basil, and spinach.
-Mix to combine and heat to wilt the spinach.
-Taste and season with salt and pepper, if needed.
+When lightly browned, add spinach and gently heat until spinach wilts.
+Remove pan from heat and pour pan's contents into a large bowl.
+Add the ricotta and basil.
+Mix to combine, season with salt and pepper, if needed.